rstiannr/rstiannr/README.md

 ###

 <p align="left">Usually people call me, Resti!
 I am 2nd year student majoring in Information Systems at Universitas Pembangunan Nasional "Veteran" Jawa Timur.
-In my studies, I’ve developed an interest about data analysis, front-end development, and design.
-Looking ahead, I’m excited to advance my knowledge in data analysis, as I see it becoming a central focus of my career.</p>
+In my studies, I've developed an interest about data analysis, front-end development, and design.
+Looking ahead, I'm excited to advance my knowledge in data analysis, as I see it becoming a central focus of my career.</p>

 ###